MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Have questions?
 Ask them on the [Windows Containers forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

-> **Note:** Windows Containers created with PowerShell can not currently be managed with Docker and visa versa.
+> **Note:** Windows Server Containers created with PowerShell can not currently be managed with Docker and visa versa.
 To create containers with Docker instead, see [Quick Start: Windows Server Containers and Docker](./manage_docker.md).

 ## Prerequisites
 In order to complete this walkthrough the following items need to be in place.